CloudTestDrive/EventLabs/AppDev/K8S/sample.app.pipeline.md

 Now enter the source repository URL and your new repository name:
-- Enter the following URL into the address bar : https://github.com/nagypeter/angular-node-creditscore
+- Enter the following URL into "Your old repository’s clone URL" : https://github.com/nagypeter/angular-node-creditscore
 - Enter the name of your new repository, using your "userxx" prefix: for example "user04-angular-node".
 Only use small caps in the name of the repository !!

 **ATTENTION : read the above AGAIN : ONLY SMALL CAPS FOR THE NAME OF YOUR REPOSITORY !!!**